 This manual contains guidance and instructions for the installation and operation of the alternator.
+The alternator is optimised for incorporating into a generator set certified as Grid Code Compliant.
 This manual does not include instructions for servicing and maintaining the alternator.
 Contact CGT Customer Service for details.